2019 Tentative Division A Event List

 The events listed below are the events tentatively planned for the 2018 Elementary Science Olympiad.
 A description of each event is found in either the Elementary Science Olympiad Coaches Manual or is provided as an addendum to the manual.
 Each registered team is expected to purchase an Elementary Science Olympiad Rules Manual from the National Science Olympiad website: www.soinc.org.
 Event rules will be clarified and/or adjusted to accommodate the schedule and local circumstances.
 Events may be added or deleted, as changing circumstances require.

 A is for Animal Anatomy (Event is not in the manual.
-Event Description will be provided.)
+Click for A is for Animal Anatomy event description.)

 Bottle Biology (Event is not in the manual.
 Click for Bottle Biology event description.)

 Food for Thought